SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Making people judge when they come late seems like a 'punishment'.
 When they show up as the 7th person, they might say something like, "Aw man, I'm judging today?!", and we might be too tempted to say, "If you want to speak, then come earlier next time", an an effort to make them punctual.
 - Even actions with positive intent can be destructive.
 Profusely thanking someone for agreeing to your judge can be destructive ("Thank you so so so much for making a huge sacrifice and agreeing to judge my mock/judge for this tournament"), because they further the narrative that adjing is undesirable.
 - Page 38 and 40 of the book I mentioned earlier, [Empowering University Debate Clubs](https://drive.google.com/file/d/1qAni64_JD4Uu6N00kryFs0j_W7q1Heeb/view) puts it into words better than I ever can.
-(Page 38 is about the difficult task of getting seniors to judge juniors.
+(Page 38 is about the difficult task of getting seniors to judge juniors, which I'd recommend checking out.
+Here are some very relevant excerpts from page 39.
+> Furthermore, it should be emphasized that judging is just a part of debating and it is a great opportunity to provide feedback to help your friends and fellow debaters improve.
+Rather than seeing it as an act of service, it should be presented as a given, not to create narratives of judging being a “duty” and debating a “reward”.

+Although this is idealistic and nice in principle, it's hard to really implement this and ensure that such narratives are created exactly the way we wish.

 #### Elevating the judging experience
 Adjudication only started to really feel fulfilling to me when I felt the value I was providing.